Mezcala culture: History

-Based on excavations in Guerrero, examination of looted artifacts, and excavation of Mezcala artifacts at Teotihuacan, archaeologists have given the name "Mezcala culture" to a Mesoamerican culture that was based in the present-day Guerrero state of southwestern Mexico, in the upper Balsas River region.
+Based on excavations in Guerrero, examination of looted artifacts, and excavation of Mezcala artifacts at Teotihuacan, archaeologists have given the name "Mezcala culture" to a Mesoamerican culture that was based in the present-day southern Mexican state of Guerrero, in the upper Balsas River region.
 Archaeologists believe that the culture developed during the Middle and Late Preclassic periods of Mesoamerican chronology, between 700 and 200 BC. and continued into the Classic period (c.250-650 AD).
 At this time, the great metropolis of Teotihuacan developed to the north in the Valley of Mexico.

 In the Mezcala area, Teotihuacan influence is pervasive.
 At the same time, there was also considerable influence going the other way, from the Mezcala area to Teotihuacan.

 Anthropologists characterized the western societies as chiefdoms, at a time when states rose in Central Mexico.
 Unlike other areas of western Mexico, the Guerrero tradition in ceramics and site planning shows influence from Central Mexico.
 For instance, settlements along the Balsas River had pyramids, central plazas and ball courts.

 The later Aztecs apparently excavated Mezcala sculptures and valued them, since the works have been found among the dedicatory offerings excavated at the Great Temple of Tenochtitlan, built in the 14th and 15th centuries.
 These included over fifty-six masks and ninety-eight figurines.
 Twenty-six of the figurines were divided equally between two stone boxes and arranged in south-facing rows.